+If you're exploring the idea of working from home, you might have heard about transcription jobs.
+Transcription jobs are a great place to start your work from home journey because they typically require little to no experience and pay better than other at-home earning opportunities.
 However, many people do not know what transcription is or how to get started.
-Fortunately for you, we’ve laid out the following guide to help you learn what transcription is, how to get started, and some of our favorite online transcription job opportunities.
+We've laid out the following guide to help you learn what transcription is, how to get started, and some of our favorite online transcription job opportunities.

 What Is Transcription?